deivid-rodriguez/byebug/README.md

 You can also help `byebug` by leaving a small (or big) tip through [Liberapay].

+## Security contact information

+Please use the Tidelift security contact to [report a security vulnerability].
+Tidelift will coordinate the fix and disclosure.

 ## Credits

 Everybody who has ever contributed to this forked and reforked piece of